aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/feature-tour/high-fidelity-to-the-report-design/_index.md

 ﻿---
-title: High Fidelity to the Report Design - Aspose.Words for JasperReports
+title: High Fidelity to the Report Design
+second_title: Aspose.Words for JasperReports
 articleTitle: High Fidelity to the Report Design
 linktitle: High Fidelity to the Report Design
 description: "Aspose.Words for JasperReports exports reports as Microsoft Word documents in such a way that they look identical to reports exported by the built-in exporters of JasperReports."